Aleph-Alpha/std/docs/v1/logger.md

 <a name="FXModule"></a>FXModule defines the Fx module for the logger package.
 This module integrates the logger into an Fx\-based application by providing the logger factory and registering its lifecycle hooks.

-The module:

-1. Provides the NewLoggerClient factory function to the dependency injection container, making the logger available to other components
-2. Invokes RegisterLoggerLifecycle to set up proper cleanup during application shutdown
+The module provides: 1. \*LoggerClient \(concrete type\) for direct use 2.
+Logger interface for dependency injection 3.
+Lifecycle management for proper cleanup

 Usage: